BMC Discovery 11.3 on CentOS 7 compared to previous versions

 CentOS 7 uses the

-systemd suite, which replaces the init system used in CentOS 6.
+systemd suite, which replaces the init system used in earlier versions.
 Other than a different boot routine, the main change visible to BMC Discovery users, is the way in which services are controlled.

 In CentOS 7, the only services that require you to use system level commands to control them are

 omniNames, and occasionally,

 appliance service still exists, but is only used by the system at boot.

 $ sudo systemctl stop|start|restart|status cluster ... $ sudo systemctl stop|start|restart|status omniNames

 To stop the cluster service: